filipemedeiross/solving_vsbppc/README.md

         (...)
 ```

 A solution is represented by an instance of the `Solution` class, which manages a collection of bins.
-To improve efficiency, it tracks the number of bins and the current value of the objective function:
+To improve efficiency, it tracks the number of bins and the current value of the objective function.

 ```cpp
 class Solution {